-Again, the desired modularity and the associated standardization, providing a much smaller number of interfaces with less complexity to the building and utilities, can remedy this situation: As the information required for the building can be made available almost immediately after purchase order, resulting in shorter delivery times.
+Again, the desired modularity and the associated standardization can remedy this situation, providing a much smaller number of interfaces with less complexity to the building and utilities.
+The information required for the building can be made available almost immediately after purchase order, resulting in shorter delivery times.

 With early knowledge of machines and their technical details, commissioning and the associated test phase can be approximately halved.
 Where several months have been needed so far, it is now possible – even for more complex machines – to complete the preparation work for the qualification within weeks.

 It would be anticipated that time and costs in fill and finish projects will be influenced negatively.
 But in fact, the opposite seems to be the truth."

 Modular standardization also ensures a high degree of planning security during the qualification phase.
 The procedures for the execution of qualification are tested several times in the same modules and quality assurance has the opportunity to check and accept the qualification plans and qualification documents at a very early stage.

 If the responsibility for the complete execution of the installation and operational qualification remains exclusively with the machine manufacturer – and the customer is only limited to monitoring and control – the qualification of the process machines has almost no time risk and accordingly no cost risk, like ad hoc shortage of qualification resources.